MadScie254/CBK-Analysis/README.md

 **Our Core Values:**

-1. **Integrity:** At the heart of XYZ Financial Services is an unwavering commitment to integrity.
+1. **Integrity:** At the heart of Danco Analytics Financial Services is an unwavering commitment to integrity.
 We believe that trust is the foundation of every successful financial partnership.
 We adhere to the highest ethical standards, ensuring transparency and honesty in every interaction.
 Our clients rely on us not just for financial expertise but for a steadfast commitment to principled conduct.

 2. **Innovation:** In the ever-evolving landscape of global finance, we embrace innovation as a cornerstone of our identity.
 Danco Analytics Financial Services is not content with the status quo; we are pioneers in developing cutting-edge financial solutions.
 Our dedicated teams continuously explore new technologies and methodologies to provide our clients with the most advanced and effective financial services available.